Y3GI/OpenBAS_ITPG/README.md

 # OpenBAS_ITPG

 ## Notes
+Attacks included in the simulation diagram

+- [x] UAC bypass (common, bypass Windows restrictions using fodhelper.exe etc.)

+- [x] running winpeas (included in the diagram) (common tool for enumerating vulnerable windows machines, defender should detect it)

+Attacks implemented in OpenBAS

+- [ ] placeholder

 Possible attacks to add into the simulation

-- [ ] UAC bypass (common, bypass Windows restrictions using fodhelper.exe etc.)

 - [ ] responder.py (common, llmnr/netbios poisoning, opens the path to relay and password cracking attacks)